Riga United FC

-Riga United FC is a Latvian football club, founded in 2007.
-The club plays at the School 49 in Riga.
-Riga United men's first team plays in Latvian League 2 Riga Division, the men's reserve team plays in Latvian League 3 and the Ladies team plays in the Latvian Women's League.
-Riga United is recognized as being the first truly multinational football club in the Baltic states, and to date more than 50 different nationalities have played for the club.
+Riga United FC is a Latvian football club founded in 2007.
+The club plays at the Riga Secondary School No. 49 ground in Riga.
+Riga United men's first team currently plays in the Latvian Second League.
+The men's reserve team play in the Latvian Third League Central Zone and the woman's team plays in the Latvian Women's League.
+Riga United is recognised as the first truly multinational football club in the Baltic states: To this date, more than 50 different nationalities have played for the club.

 History

-How it all began

-In 2001, Englishmen John Whitmore and Justin Walley - who worked together as English-language teachers - decided it was time to create a football team in Riga that both Latvians and foreigners could play for.

-For several months this didn't amount to much more than the odd indoor five-a-side game but, with perseverance, some kind of team was born, and a year later John Whitmore took his brave band of Latvians and Russians on tour to the Netherlands, where they finished a credible last in an invitation tournament.
+Prior to Riga United's ideation, football opportunities were limited for amateur players in Latvia as there was not much demand; football was below the likes of ice hockey and basketball in terms of popularity.
+Due to this, there were not many chances for foreigners to play football.
+Around 2000, the only team available for amateur expats was the football team for the British Embassy.
+This team included players such as former Latvia manager Gary Johnson and English compatriot Justin Walley.
+Following the British Embassy team's dissolution in the early 2000s, two English teacher coworkers in Latvia, the aforementioned Walley and Jon Whitmore planned to create a football club friendly for amateurs of all nationalities.
+Although this did not amount to much, bar a few five-a-side games, a team did eventually form a few months later, and a year later John Whitmore took his brave band of Latvians and Russians on tour to the Netherlands, where they finished a credible last in an invitation tournament.
 The team was simply referred to as 'Zelta Cirks' or 'The Golden Circus'.

 When Latvia joined the EU in 2004, the number of foreigners living in Latvia saw a dramatic increase.
 Suddenly, the demand for a Riga-based amateur football team open to players of any nationality, was huge.

 American Thuc To and Spaniard Vicente Navas teamed up with John Whitmore in the running of an informal football team with a regular core of players competing against one another playing solely indoor 5 a side.

 Later, Welshman Austin Nicholas became heavily involved as dreams of creating a 'real team' began to take shape.
 Soon, in 2006, the team 'Riga Out There' was created to play matches.
 Italian Tancredi Palmeri, who later worked as a football pundit for CNN, was an important member of that team.

-Riga United FC is born
+Riga United FC

 Riga United Football Club was officially founded on April 20, 2007 by Austin Nicholas, around six years after fellow players John Whitmore and Justin Walley had first discussed the idea of creating a football club that would unite expats and locals.

 After the founding of Riga United, Austin Nicholas was responsible for the day-to-day running of the club, with the general sponsor Travel Out There financing Riga United's operations.